-To achieve success, you must focus primarily on results and secondarily on the time you and your organization spends on achieving those results.
+To achieve success, you must focus primarily on results and secondarily on the time you and your organization spend on achieving those results.
 Forget tardy slips and time clocks.
 Instead, be flexible: Tailor your timings according to the tasks you need to complete, and allow those in your organization to do the same.

 - Gain autonomy over your technique.

-A good example of gaining autonomy over your technique can be observed in the way Zappos, an online shoe retailer, runs their customer service system.
+A good example of gaining autonomy over your technique can be observed in the way Zappos, an online shoe retailer, runs its customer service system.
 Customer service employees are not required to use scripts, and their call times are unmonitored.
 This allows them to gain autonomy over their technique and deal with each situation as they deem fit.